stanleyyang123/getdata-012/README.md

 We then create the independent `tidyset` that holds the mean per subject and activity.

-Finally columns names are chaneg a little bit in order to have a more consistent namins scheme.
+Finally columns names are changed a little bit in order to have a more consistent namins scheme.
 We replace `mean` and `std` by their capitalized version and remove parenthesis in column names.